alandipert/golf/README.markdown

 business logic in the backend application interface to the components in the frontend user interface.

+Each application has a _controller.js_ file where the actions are defined.
-Later on we'll see a number of default controller behaviors that are included in the Golf runtime to make your job a lot easier.
+Actions must implement the controller lifecycle callbacks _onCreate_ and _onDestroy_.
+These callbacks allow the action to save and restore its state when it is created or destroyed.
+LAter on we'll see why this is important, but for now we can relax and move along.
+Also, later on we'll see a number of default controller behaviors that are included in the Golf runtime to make your job a lot easier.

 ###Example Controller